isomerpages/nlb-biblioasia/_holding-area/Portugal's Linguistic Legacy in Southeast Asia.md

 [^5]: Robert A. Hall, Jr., “Chinese Pidgin English Grammar and Texts,” *Journal of the American Oriental Society* 64, no. 3 (July–September 1944): 95–113.
 (From JSTOR via NLB’s eResources website); Umberto Ansaldo Stephen Matthews and Geoff Smith, “China Coast Pidgin: Texts and Contexts,” *Journal of Pidgin and Creole Languages* 25, no. 1 (March 2010): 63–94, https://www.researchgate.net/publication/233595288_China_Coast_Pidgin_Texts_and_contexts.

+[^6]: Ronald Daus, *Portuguese Eurasian Communities in Southeast Asia* (Singapore: Institute of Southeast Asian Studies, 1989).
+(From National Library, Singapore, call no. RSING 305.869059 DAU); John Byrne, “The Luso-Asians and Other Eurasians: Their Domestic and Diasporic Identities,” in *Portuguese and Luso-Asian Legacies in Southeast Asia, 1511–2011, Vol. 1, The Making of the Luso-Asian World: Intricacies of Engagement*, ed.
+Laura Jarnagin (Singapore: Institute of Southeast Asian Studies, 2011).
+(From National Library, Singapore, call no. RSING 305.869105 POR)

+[^7]: